Why is this important?

-International law defines the global framework for the protection of populations, it includes human rights law, international humanitarian law and refugee law, which define the obligations of States and warring parties to provide assistance to civilians, as well as to prevent and refrain from behaviour that violates human rights.
+International law defines the global framework for the protection of populations: it includes human rights law, international humanitarian law and refugee law, which define the obligations of states and warring parties to provide assistance and protection to civilians, as well as to prevent and refrain from behaviour that violates their rights.

-Protection is embedded in ECHO's mandate as defined by the European Council's Humanitarian Regulation (1996) and confirmed by the European Consensus on humanitarian aid (2007).
+Protection is embedded in the European Commission's Humanitarian Aid and Civil Protection department ECHO's mandate as defined by the European Council's Humanitarian Regulation (1996) and confirmed by the European Consensus on Humanitarian Aid (2007).
 Its objective is to reduce physical and psychological insecurity for persons and groups under threat.
 When providing general assistance, humanitarian actors must ensure that their actions do not undermine protection, nor exacerbate existing inequalities (do-no-harm principle).